 One click could change your life – this system really does work.

 All the resources, help and support you need to transform your life – comprehensive yet simple and discrete – it’s guaranteed to work or your money back!
 What have you got to lose?
 Click Here For More Info >>>

 Let’s try and find the answers to these questions…

-Pee phobia has often been compared to agoraphobia – a fear of crowds or crowded spaces.
+Pee phobia and the inability to urinate has often been compared to agoraphobia – a fear of crowds or crowded spaces.
 Agoraphobia has its roots in a person getting stuck in a situation and not managing to get out.
 Pee phobia differs in that the person probably feels shy or scared about what anybody who sees them urinating may think about them.
 This triggers the physical manifestations of shy bladder syndrome.

 Moving on to the next question…

 What situations can trigger this reaction?